 “Stand firm therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.”
 Galatians 5:1

-We continue to pray for those caught in this unfortunate error, that they may come back to enjoy the fullness of the Savior.
-Let’s stay free, and NOT become entangled with Law.
+We continue to pray for those caught in this unfortunate error, remembering that we are all yet brothers and sisters in Christ striving to become like Him.
+We pray that we all may come into the fullness of the Savior.
+Let’s stay free however, and not allow ourselves to become entangled with Law.

 That’s the Word!
 Take it with you.
 God bless you.